Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Attach the volume to an instance using EC2's SSL interface.
 - [ ] Write the data randomly instead of sequentially.
-- [x] Use an encrypted file system on top of the BBS volume.
+- [x] Use an encrypted file system on top of the EBS volume.
 - [ ] Encrypt the volume using the S3 server-side encryption service.
 - [ ] Encrypt the volume using the S3 server-side encryption service.